Family Relationships are Key to Kids’ Character Strengths

 The report includes concrete ideas and activities that families can use to explore developmental relationships.
 In addition, Search Institute’s website for families, ParentFurther.com provides more than 100 family activities based on the Developmental Relationships Framework.

-Visit the Don't Forget the Families page on the Search Institute website to access the full report, a summary of the findings, a reproducible booklet of relationship building activities for families, and more study resources.
+Visit the Families page on our Search Institute website to download the Don't Forget the Families full report, a summary of the findings, a reproducible booklet of relationship building activities for families, and more study resources.